CV

 The Doukhobors share the Orthodox tradition of hanging their most intricate handwoven tea towel in pride of place; the main difference being the presence of a religious icon.
 The Doukhobors have no idols, and so the huckaback linens rest on the wall as a testament to skill, collectivity, and spirit.
 This work endeavours to do the same.

-Speculative stockings for Virginia Woolf
+stockings for Virginia Woolf

 part of Hannah’s MA research at the RCA (2023 - 4)